microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

   ```

 > **Containers.** Containerized SF services need no SFYarp-specific
-> configuration — opt them in with the same `ServiceManifest.xml`
+> configuration.
+Opt them in with the same `ServiceManifest.xml`
 > labels as any other service.
 SFYarp routes to whichever endpoint
 > SF publishes in the Naming Service.

-### 5.3 Cut over client traffic to SFYarp
+### 5.4 Cut over client traffic to SFYarp

 > **`Yarp.Enable=true` is additive.** Opting a service in makes it
 > reachable via SFYarp but does not remove it from the built-in
-> reverse proxy — both paths serve the service until you turn off the
+> reverse proxy.
+Both paths serve the service until you turn off the
-> built-in reverse proxy cluster-wide in [§5.4](#54-turn-off-the-built-in-reverse-proxy).
+> built-in reverse proxy cluster-wide in [§5.5](#55-turn-off-the-built-in-reverse-proxy).

 Once SFYarp is running and at least one service is labeled, roll it in
 behind your existing ingress in this order to avoid dropped traffic: